bgamari/ghc-wiki-import/holes.md

 ```

-As can be seen here, holes are numbered, and the typechecker returns the inferred type for each of these holes.
+As can be seen here, goals are numbered, and the typechecker returns the inferred type for each of these goals.

 These goals can make it a lot easier to write code.
 They allow typechecking to continue although certain parts of code are missing and they work as a TODO list.

-## In GHC
+# How this can be used in GHC now